NetworkwithJosh/IT-Project/CustomerService/Ticketing-Best-practices.md

 ### 2. Technical Steps Taken
 Log each action taken in detail, along with any findings or result.
 ### 3. Ongoing Updates
+Use timestamps and explain what you're investigating or testing.